 Air Handler vs. Furnace

 Air conditioners contain the condenser and are traditionally set outside the home.
 One of the most common confusions with air conditioners is that they cool the existing air in your home.
-Air conditioners actually pull out heat from inside your home through a variety of parts inside your system and expel it outside.
+Air conditioners actually pull out heat from inside your home through a number of parts inside your system and expel it outside.
 The removal of heat is what makes the air feel cool, not the addition of cold air.